-South African flagged vessels are not permitted to land any SBT in foreign ports.
+South Africa has never landed any SBT in foreign ports.
 Hence, the information provided below addresses measures implemented for product landed in South African ports.

-- i.
-Inspections required for export of SBT (including % coverage):All SBT is inspected and monitored when a vessel offloads or tranships in port.
-There is insufficient capacity to monitor product at the points of export.
-Only through random sampling or through a tip off are consignments physically inspected at the airports. - ii.
-Details of genetic testing conducted and any other techniques that are used to verify that SBT are not being exported as a different species: None currently, it should however be noted that South Africa will in not too distant future set up a genetic technology that would also be used for verification of SBT to be exported.
+ii.
+Details of genetic testing conducted and any other techniques that are used to verify that SBT are not being exported as a different species:-

+None currently, it should however be noted that South Africa will in not too distant future set up a genetic technology that would also be used for verification of SBT to be exported.
 National Regulator for Compulsory Specifications (NRCS), the government agency responsible for the administration of compulsory specifications and other technical regulations with the view to protect human health, safety, the environment and ensure fair trade in accordance with government policies and guidelines, is responsible for the random testing of fish and fisheries products being exported.
 In addition, all Exporters and Fisheries Compliance Officers are given Species Identification Booklet to improve on the accuracy of identifying exports of SBT.

-4 "Calendar year" refers to the calendar year of the (re-)export date iii.
+iii.
 Monitoring systems for recording the quantity of SBT exported:-